node-hid/node-hid/README.md

 ### device.readSync()

-Return an array of numbers data or throw an exception.
+Return an array of numbers data.
+If an error occurs, an exception will be thrown.

 ### device.readTimeout(time_out)

 - `time_out` - timeout in milliseconds
-Return an array of numbers data or throw an exception.
+Return an array of numbers data.
+If an error occurs, an exception will be thrown.

 ### device.sendFeatureReport(data)
 - `data` - data of HID feature report, with 0th byte being report_id (`[report_id,...]`)